-- Places of Worship (other church buildings e.g. manses or halls may be eligible). - Buildings owned by the Local Authority. - Lapsed members of TBHC (but can apply if membership is renewed). - Buildings where the work proposed for the application has already started. - Projects where we have recommended appointing an appropriate building professional and you choose not to.
+- Places of Worship (other church buildings e.g. manses or halls may be eligible). - 😢 Buildings owned by the Local Authority. - 🙁 Lapsed members of TBHC. - 😢 Council Tax Band H properties. - Buildings where the work proposed for the application has already started. - Projects where we have advised of the need for an appropriate building professional and you choose not to.